 Building community is a top priority for the Honors College.
-With 30 different honors programs, we strive to create one family.
+With 30 different honors programs, we strive to create one community.
 Students in any honors program have access to honors housing, priority registration, enrichment activities, special events and speakers, courses with top faculty, scholarships, travel funding to present at conferences, and leadership opportunities.
 Some programs sponsor retreats, offer research opportunities and funding, and provide professional development opportunities.

 LEVINE HALL